Huss Center for Recovery

 Admissions and referrals

-Our staff includes licensed drug and alcohol counselors, mental health professionals, a psychiatrist, a registered nurse, a licensed practical nurse, and mental health practitioners.
+Our staff includes licensed drug and alcohol counselors, mental health professionals, a psychiatrist, a registered nurse, a licensed practical nurse, mental health practitioners and mental health rehab workers.